CUAHSI/QA-AutomationEngine/README.md

 1. Selenium-based automated test suites for the CUAHSI [HydroClient](http://data.cuahsi.org) and [HydroShare](http://hydroshare.org) systems.
 2. An automated testing framework to support the rapid development of high readability and high maintainability test cases.
-3. Scripts to support the execution of the automated test suites on Jenkins and Selenium Grid installations.
+3. Scripts to support execution of the automated test suites on Jenkins and Selenium Grid installations.
 4. A simulation to characterize and communicate the parallel test execution process.
 5. Additional documentation to explain the theory and purpose of the testing system.